DorAvissar/ToDoApp_Project/application/README.md

 After the tests are successful, the pipeline updates the Helm chart's values.yaml file to reflect the new image version, ensuring that the Helm chart is always in sync with the latest Docker image.
 The Helm chart version is also updated in the Chart.yaml file to maintain proper versioning.
 The Helm chart is then packaged and pushed to Docker Hub, making it available for deployment.

 These changes, including the updated image tag and Helm chart, are committed and pushed back to the Git repository.
-Argo CD, which continuously monitors this repository, automatically detects and deploys the latest changes to the Kubernetes cluster.
+Argo CD, which continuously monitors the docker-hub helm repository, automatically detects and deploys the latest changes to the Kubernetes cluster.

 The process ensures that the application is consistently and correctly deployed with the latest updates, reducing manual intervention and potential errors.